 The term chelation is from the Greek root word “chele,” meaning “claw.”
 Chelating agents, most commonly diamine tetraacetic acid (EDTA), were originally designed for industrial applications in the early 1900s.
 It was not until the World War II era that the potential for medical therapy was realized.
 The initial intent was to develop antidotes to poison gas and radioactive contaminants.
 The need for widespread therapy of this nature did not materialize, but more practical uses were found for chelation.
 During the following decade, EDTA chelation therapy became standard treatment for people suffering from lead poisoning.
 Patients who had received this treatment claimed to have other health improvements that could not be attributed to the lead removal only.
 Especially notable were comments from those who had previously suffered from intermittent claudication (due to blocked arteries in legs) and angina.
 They reported suffering less pain and fatigue, with improved endurance, after chelation therapy.
 These reports stimulated further interest in the potential benefits of chelation therapy for people suffering from atherosclerosis and coronary artery disease.

 If the preparatory examination suggests that there is a condition that could be improved by chelation therapy, and there is no health reason why it shouldn’t be used, then the treatment can begin.
 The patient is generally taken to a comfortable treatment area, sometimes in a group location, and an intravenous line is started.
 A solution of EDTA together with vitamins and minerals tailored for the individual patient is given.
 Most treatments take two to four hours, as the infusion must be given slowly in order to be safe.
 The number of recommended treatments is usually between 20 and 40.
 They are given one to two times a week.
 Maintenance treatments can then be given at the rate of once or twice a month.
 Maximum benefits are reportedly attained after approximately three months after a treatment series.
-The cost of therapy is approx $130 – 150/session and is not Medicare funded, but it is a fraction of the cost of an expensive medical procedure like cardiac bypass surgery.

 A candidate for chelation therapy should initially have a thorough history and physical to define the type and extent of clinical problems.
 Laboratory tests will be done to determine whether there are any conditions present that would prevent the use of chelation.
 Patients who have preexisting hypocalcemia, poor liver or kidney function, congestive heart failure, hypoglycemia, tuberculosis, clotting problems, or potentially allergic conditions are at higher risk for complications from chelation therapy.
 A Doppler ultrasound may be performed to determine the adequacy of blood flow in different regions of the body.